How to Identify a Relationship Trigger Before It Hurts

 Feeling disrespected or criticized

-It is important to separate the current situation from the past in order to get control of your reaction.
+It’s important to separate the current situation from the past to get control of your reaction.
 Once you find where the reaction is coming from, you can see the present situation in a more neutral way.
 Journal writing is a great tool to increase your awareness around the trigger.
+For more on journal writing click here to Why Writing Works.

 Here are some guidelines to get you started.